vanhoangkha/Build-Games-with-Amazon-Q-CLI/README.md

 # Building Games with Amazon Q CLI

 This project demonstrates how Amazon Q CLI can help you build creative applications like games.
-In this example, we've created "Canvas Dreams" - an interactive art creation game using Pygame.
+In this example, we've created "Canvas Dreams" - an interactive art creation game using Pygame, with both desktop and web versions.

 ![Canvas Dreams](https://placeholder-for-screenshot.png)